joshwadd/Advanced_Lane_Detection/README.md

 corner_points[:,:,2] = np.mgrid[0:nx, 0:ny].T.reshape(-1,2)
 ```

 For each calibration image the location of the chess board corners must be found.
-This can be done with the OpenCv function `cv2.findChessboardCorners()`
+This can be done with the OpenCV function `cv2.findChessboardCorners()`

 and is used in the code as follows.